-No. You cannot be penalized solely for exercising your Servicemembers Civil Relief Act (SCRA) rights, such as by asking for an interest rate deduction to 6 percent, canceling an auto lease, or invoking other protections under the SCRA.
+No. You cannot be penalized solely for exercising your servicemembers civil relief act (SCRA) rights, by asking for an interest rate reduction to 6 percent, canceling an auto lease, or invoking other protections under the SCRA.

-A lender or creditor can’t revoke your credit, change the terms of your credit, or refuse to grant you credit just because you exercised your SCRA rights.
-In addition, a lender or creditor can’t furnish negative information to a credit reporting company just for invoking your SCRA rights.
+A lender or creditor can’t revoke your credit agreement, change the terms of your credit agreement, or refuse to grant you credit for exercising your SCRA rights.
+In addition, a lender or creditor can’t furnish negative information to a credit reporting company for invoking your SCRA rights.

 If you are late or you miss a payment, your lender or creditor can report the negative information to the credit reporting companies, hurting your credit report and your credit score.